onqtam/headjack/src/unsorted/concerns.md

 what if you by mistake like adult content through your main account and that event gets cached by others - unable to be deleted?

-Con: extremely easy to detect the personality type of anyone with high accuracy based on their activity - cambridge analytica on stereoids
+Con: extremely easy to detect the personality type of anyone with high accuracy based on their activity - Cambridge Analytica on stereoids

 with open data anyone could build a classifier and label certain people as gay - without their consent.